PARROT-Capstone/Robot-Controller/README.md

 1. Youtube Video
 2. Research Paper
 3. Blog with development progress
+4. Final presentation

-This project won the best project award.
+This project won Apple's best project award.
 Given that the members of the project have since graduated, the project will no longer be maintained by the original members, however, any one is welcome to make a pull request and we would love to include community contributions to this project.

 This project dosen't require heavy compute.
 Thanks to our efforts in optimizing the algorithms and parallizing the sense-plan-act loop, the code-base runs well on low-end machines.
 We achieved ~15fps on a base model, fanless, 2020 MacBook Air that had to translate x86 instructions to ARM.
 Running on a well-specced 2019 16" MacBook Pro and 2019 XPS-15 didn't yield noticable improvements to performance.